 You don't need the hassles involved in those areas.
 You just need to get better.

-We can present your case in an efficient manner through our tried and true methods we’ve honed through the decades.
+We can present your case in an efficient manner through the tried and true methods we've honed through the decades.

 And that goes for semi-truck accidents, too.